intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The following process shall be used to formulate or modify processes related to the RFC Series:

-1. An individual participant in the RSWG generates a proposal in the form of an Internet-Draft, which is submitted in full conformance with the provisions of BCP 78 {{RFC5378}} and BCP 79 {{RFC8179}}.
+1. An individual participant in the RSWG generates a proposal by publishing an Internet-Draft, which is submitted in full conformance with the provisions of BCP 78 {{RFC5378}} and BCP 79 {{RFC8179}}.

 2. If in following procedures for rough consensus the chairs determine